Dares philippinensis: Discovery and taxonomy

 The first specimen of the species, a female nymph, was found by R. Rodriguez in 1974 on Palawan.
-Other specimens, both adults and nymphs, were found by C. L. Chan 1983 also in Palawan in Brooke’s Point.
+Other specimens, both adults and nymphs, were found by C. L. Chan 1983 also in Palawan in Brooke's Point.
 He left this in 1994 Philip Edward Bragg, who recognized it as a representative of a new species and described it in 1998.
 The chosen by him specific epithet philippinensis indicates the special position of the species in the genus, which is considered to be the only Filipino Dares species.
 It also leaves open whether the species, which has so far only been found in Palawan, is also found on other islands in the Philippines.
 An adult female is deposited as holotype at the Natural History Museum, London.
 This is one of the animals that Chan collected.
 Further species of his 1983 collection are deposited as paratypes at the Natural History Museum.
 The same applies to the nymph that Rodriguez collected.

 Terraristic

 Dares philippinensis came into the European terrariums as the fifth species of the genus.
 The first specimens were distributed around 2010/2011 by the Dutch - Belgian Phasma under the name Dares sp.
 'Philippines'.
 The species is easy to keep and breed if a higher humidity is maintained and a slightly moist substrate is offered on the ground for incubation of the eggs.
-Leaves of brmable and many other Rosaceae are eaten.
+Leaves of bramble and many other Rosaceae are eaten.

 Dares philippinensis has been listed by the Phasmid Study Group since 2013 under PSG number 331.